serebrov/.emacs/README.md

    (t (message "You passed: %d" arg))))
 ```

-Functions can also have multiple agruments.
+Functions can also have multiple arguments.
 The prefix argument (M-6, C-u, etc.) is special - it's captured before the command runs and is separate from other arguments.
 All other arguments are gathered by prompting the user through the minibuffer.

 So when we do: